MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-classic-asp-errors-with-frt.md

 _Applies to:_ &nbsp; Internet Information Services

-One of the great troubleshooting features that is built in to IIS 7.0 and above is Failed Request Tracing, which lets you configure tracing rules on your server that will create detailed troubleshooting log files for custom failure conditions that you define.
+One of the great troubleshooting features that is built in to IIS is Failed Request Tracing, which lets you configure tracing rules on your server that will create detailed troubleshooting log files for custom failure conditions that you define.
 For example, you can capture the details for authentication failures by creating tracing rules that create log files for HTTP 401 errors.

 Failed Request Tracing in IIS can be configured to passively trace failures.
 This means that you can add tracing rules to IIS that will create log files when errors occur, even if you aren't actively monitoring your server.
 For example, the steps in this article show you how to create a tracing rule that will create trace logs whenever an HTTP 500 error occurs.
 This method of passive tracing is known as "no-repro" tracing, which means that you can periodically examine your server's logs to check if any failures have occurred, and then take action only when IIS has created logs.